WalaaSoudy/WalaaSoudy/README.md

 <h2 align="center">Software Engineer</h2>

 <h3>About Me : </h3>
 I'm senior computer science student .
-I have experience with HTML, CSS, JavaScript, and React.js for building responsive and user-friendly web interfaces.I work on freelance projects and have experience building websites.
+I have experience with HTML, CSS, JavaScript, and React.js for building responsive and user-friendly web interfaces.I work on freelance web development projects.
 I am also familiar with Git version control and agile development methodologies.
 Also, practicing coding with plenty of programming languages as C++, Python, Java and others has provided me with the varying knowledge for building my coding skills and advancing my career in the tech industry.

 <h3 align="left">Connect with me:</h3>
 <p align="left">